A Horse at the Window is Spencer Gordon’s third book.

 Praise & Press for A Horse at the Window

-• The fine folk at Hamilton Review of Books are "really excited to pick up" A Horse "on these longer, warmer, more beautiful days," so it's one of their staff picks for spring 2024.
+- The fine folk at Hamilton Review of Books are “really excited to pick up” A Horse “on these longer, warmer, more beautiful days,” so it's one of their staff picks for spring 2024.
+It then was also one of the HRB's "Best Books of the Year."

 "A Horse at the Window is a Zen and the Art of Motorcycle Maintenance for our fractured, pixelated 21st century.
 With maximum velocity, existential wit, and dazzling imagery, Spencer Gordon spins a zoetrope of the Anthropocene that uncannily helps make sense of being alive today, yesterday, and tomorrow while claiming there is no point."